 Macintosh: Press ESC or the Command (#) key to stop the screen from redrawing.

 Adding Details

 Once the basic geometry is created, add notations or highlight certain portions of the geometry.
 This chapter discusses a few ways to do so.
 The topics covered include:

 - Text

-- Autotext, Text Blocks and Forms (title blocks)

 - · Crosshatching and Solid Fills

-- Arrows
+- · Arrowheads